School Science Lessons

 Current stock in QBAN accredited nurseries (2016-12-03), include the following varieties:

-The Department of Primary Industries (DPI), Queensland has warned nursery operators and residential farmers in southern Queensland about the illegal sale and purchase of banana plants.
+The Department of Primary Industries (DPI), Queensland has warned nursery operators and residential farmers about the illegal sale and purchase of banana plants.

 Investigations have also revealed that purchasers were not in receipt of an inspector's approval allowing them to move and plant the banana plants.